 Most people have a pretty good idea of how aggressive or conservative they are.
 And you can tell just by looking at a table like this where you stand.
 Trust yourself.

-NUMBER FIVE: Keep it simple and stay the course.
+Part 5: Keep it simple and stay the course.

 Do you want to keep your investing simple?
 If so, I have some good news.
 At Vanguard, a company that has become the largest mutual fund company on earth by committing to low-cost, passive investing, you can get the basic level of diversification everyone needs in one fund.
 And they’ll rebalance it for you.

 The funds are called Lifestrategy funds, and you can read about them here.

 Are these the absolute best possible funds for you?
 Well, probably not.
 But I bring this up to show you how simple investing can be if you want it to be simple.
 Here is a one-fund solution that includes a global portfolio of stocks and bonds, rebalanced consistently, adjusted to your risk tolerance.
 It may not be perfect, but here is an uncomfortable truth.
 If a simple fund like this won’t get you to your financial goals, then a more complex form of investing probably won’t either.